-Acne scarring are a sad reminder of the having suffered pimples or even acne before.
-They are perhaps one of the most upsetting aspects of acne.
+Acne scarring is a sad reminder of having suffered with acne in the past.
+The scars from acne are perhaps one of the most upsetting aspects of acne.
 Generally speaking, acne scars can be difficult to treat, but tissue regeneration is not impossible nowadays with all the amazing technological developments for acne scarring treatments.

 While most scarring is temporary and will probably disappear naturally in time, scars from the more severe forms of acne can be permanent.
 Acne scarring can be minimal; a reddish, purplish area left behind that fades over the course of several months to a year.
 It can also include deep pits in the skin that can be left behind, unfortunately, for a lifetime.

 Laser resurfacing is one way of removing the damaged skin areas and stimulating the natural regrowth of the tissue beneath.
-This procedure only requires local anaesthetic and can last between a few minutes and an hour depending on the extent of the problem.
+This procedure can sometimes requires local anesthetic and can last between a few minutes and an hour depending on the extent of the problem.

 Fractional laser therapy is one of the most recent methods of eliminating acne scars.
 It involves surgical intervention at deep skin layers.
 The treatment is superior to both dermabrasion and laser resurfacing in terms of quality and has a much reduced healing period.
-Nevertheless, fractional laser therapy remains within the reach of only those few lucky sufferers, who can pay for it, since it is the most expensive acne treatment currently available.
+Nevertheless, fractional laser therapy can be pricey.
 Multiple sessions are typically required to improve the condition of the upper layers of skin, before they can tackle the deep level treatment of the acne scar.

 Micro-dermabrasion for the same purpose can also help in lessening the appearance of scars.

-If you are suffering from acne or acne scarring, see a trusted dermatologist or plastic surgeon.
+If you are suffering from severe acne or acne scarring, see a trusted dermatologist that specializes in acne or a plastic surgeon offering acne scarring treatment.
 (Many plastic surgeon offices now provide laser treatments for scar patients, including acne scar patients.)